buzzAswathRajesh/BioRegen/README.md

 This Python script, data_bioregen_ARIMA.py, is designed to generate prediction model from provided data samples.
 It visualizes the measurements of biodegradability for different samples and predict the 100% biodegradability
 This script is useful for researchers, data analysts, or anyone interested in data visualization.

+Here is the script with data bootstrapping data_bioregen_bootstrapping_arima.py

 **Holt's Linear Trend model**

 This Python script, data_bioregen_holts.py, is designed to generate prediction model from provided data samples.
 It visualizes the measurements of biodegradability for different samples and predict the 100% biodegradability